North Carolina’s Psychedelic Laws Stand Firm

 We’ll unlikely see LSD legalized or decriminalized in the next 12 months.
 However, there’s mounting evidence to support both the high level of safety and therapeutic value of LSD, which could lead to changes in the legal status sometime in the next couple of years.

 Is MDMA Legal in North Carolina?

 No. MDMA, better known as ecstasy, is classified as a Schedule I controlled substance and is currently prohibited in the state of North Carolina.

-MDMA could become legal for therapeutic use as early as 2022.
+MDMA could become legal for therapeutic use soon.
 The FDA is currently reviewing a protocol submitted by MAPS for the use of MDMA in the treatment of PTSD in a clinical setting.

 Personal amounts of MDMA or related amphetamines rarely lead to jail sentences, but offenders could get stuck with a hefty fine.